csning1998/on-premise-gitlab-deployment/README.md

 The goal of this phase was to resolve code duplication issues.
 Two major refactorings were implemented:

 1. **SSH Process Automation:** To achieve completely hands-free Key-Based authentication, the specified SSH public key is directly "baked" into the `authorized_keys` file of the image during the Packer build phase.
 The `./entry.sh` script was also enhanced with `generate_ssh_key` helper functionality and `check_ssh_key_exists` preliminary checks.
-To avoid polluting the user's global `~/.ssh/config`, Terraform now generates a project-specific SSH configuration file (`~/.ssh/k8s_cluster_config`), and dynamically loads it through `local-exec` by adding a line `Include ~/.ssh/k8s_cluster_config` to the global configuration file.
+To avoid polluting the user's global `~/.ssh/config`, Terraform now generates a project-specific SSH configuration file (`~/.ssh/iac-kubeadm-deployment_config`), and dynamically loads it through `local-exec` by adding a line `Include ~/.ssh/iac-kubeadm-deployment_config` to the global configuration file.
 This project-specific configuration file is removed during `terraform destroy`, ensuring environment isolation and cleanliness.
 2. **Centralization of Terraform Variable Structure:** Previously, both the `vm` and `ansible` submodules within Terraform had their own for loops to process node data, creating logical duplication that stemmed from technical debt incurred during personal refactoring with extensive copy-pasting.
 This phase centralized all complex variable combination logic for node paths, names, etc., into a unified computation in the root directory's `locals.tf`.
 Submodules were refactored to receive only the final, pre-assembled `all_nodes` object as input, eliminating duplicate for loops and computation logic within modules.
 This change created a Single Source of Truth, cutting down complexity for future updates and expansions.

+### Phase 5.
+Configuring the HA Cluster and Parameterization

+The primary goal is to achieve HA Cluster deployment by directly adjusting the `master_ip_list`.
+However, configuring an HA Cluster is significantly more complex than a single master node setup.

+1. **Execution Order Trade-offs:**

+   Extensive experimentation was conducted to determine the correct order for the following two tasks: **`kubeadm init` and `kubeadm join` commands** and **`haproxy` and `keepalive` configuration**.
+The initial thought process focused on how to convert a single master node cluster into an HA cluster.
+However, a more fundamental question arose: "How should an HA Cluster be configured from the very beginning?"
+Given the architecture of this project, provisioning an HA Cluster only requires changes to the Terraform infrastructure.

+   This led to the creation of the `ansible/playbooks/10-provision-cluster.yaml` workflow, which handles `haproxy` and `keepalive` for the HA Cluster and `kubeadm join` for other master nodes.
+This approach avoids breaking the single master node workflow.
+The reason for executing `haproxy` and `keepalive` first is that `kubeadm init` requires a stable VIP endpoint (`controlPlaneEndpoint`) to generate cluster certificates, so the Load Balancer must exist before the `init` process.

+   The benefit of this is that future users only need to modify `master_ip_list` or related parameters.
+With correct settings, re-running the `./entry.sh` command will deploy an HA Cluster.
+The internal Kubernetes facilities can be configured via the `HashiCorp/Kubernetes` provider without the risk of destroying declared resources.

+2.  **Parameterization:**

+   This was done because many users have variables they wish to change, such as `username` and network settings.
+Each user has their own preferences, and the goal is to minimally intervene in the user's host settings.

+   A further consideration was how to prevent the project from requiring excessive variables to be set in multiple locations.
+Since the project is already automated, it is fundamental that a user should be able to configure the entire project by declaring variables in a single SSoT (Single Source of Truth) block.

+   Therefore, after organizing the parameters, they can be integrated into HashiCorp Vault.
+Another reason for choosing HashiCorp Vault over Ansible Vault is that this project is intended to be integrated into a CI/CD pipeline.
+The underlying reason is that handling static encrypted files like those in Ansible Vault is cumbersome in CI/CD, as it requires managing a separate decryption key.
+By integrating with HashiCorp Vault and using the variable passing mechanism, only one setup process is needed.

+### Phase 6.
+Handling Network and Concurrent Process-Triggered Race Conditions

+(To be continued)